ivaylo-angelov/devops-hometask/README.md

 - The helm chart also deploys an ingress resource with the two paths for /populate and /delete.

 ## Prerequisites
 The easist way to test the helm chart is to deploy it on Minikube: https://minikube.sigs.k8s.io/docs/.
+Also have a look at https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download#Ingress to enable ingress.

-You will also need to have an API key for coinmarketcap and have Vault running.
+Note: You will also need to have an API key for coinmarketcap and have Vault running.

-You can get a free api key for coinmarketcap from here: https://coinmarketcap.com/api/pricing/ (I promise it doesn't take much 😊)
+A free api key for coinmarketcap can be obtained from here: https://coinmarketcap.com/api/pricing/ (I promise it doesn't take much time 😊)

 ## Installing vault and creating secrets for the backend:
-Most of the instructions are from here: https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator up to 'Deploy and sync a secret' and skipping the app namespace.
+Most of the instructions are from here: https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator up to and including 'Deploy and sync a secret' and skipping the app namespace creation.
 So you can just follow/copy-paste that guide except for the following steps:

 Create a role in Vault to enable access to secret.
 ```